-Zircon is valued for its intensity and saturation of color.
+Zircon has great intensity and saturation of color.
 Clarity and size also play an important role.

-Colorless and blue stones are prized the world over since they have zero or minimum inclusions.
+Colorless and blue stones are the most precious, since they have no or only minimal inclusions.

 The colorless variety is often used in place of Diamonds while the Blue Turquoise is a rare find, making these varieties the most expensive of zircon gemstones.

-Zircon, is viewed as a symbol of chastity, virtuousness, trustworthiness, and respect.
+Zircon is a symbol of chastity, virtuousness, trustworthiness, and respect.

 To the wearer, this stone offers protection against negative energies, adversaries, ailments, and declining vitality.

-This stone is believed to be able to absorb negative vibrations wherever the wearer goes.
+Many believe this stone to be able to absorb negative vibrations wherever the wearer goes.

 Zircon is also believed to have strong healing properties and has long been used as a metaphysical tool to facilitate the recovery process.